-13 Capital Commitments
+12 Capital Commitments

-As at 31 March 2024, the Charity had no capital commitments (2023: Nil)
+As at 31 March 2025, the Charity had no capital commitments (2024: Nil)

-14 Commitments under operating leases
+13 Commitments under operating leases

-At 31 March 2024, the Group had total commitments under operating leases as follows:
+At 31 March 2025, the Charity had total commitments under operating leases as follows:.

-Land & buildings Other

-2024 2023 2024 2023

-£'000 £'000 £'000 £'000
+2025

-Amounts due in:
+Amounts due in: £'000 £'000

-Less than one year 197 - - -
+Less than one year 197

-Between two and five years - - - -
+Between two and five years - -

-Over five years - - - -
+Over five years - -

-197 - - -
+197 -

-15 Related Parties
+14 Related Parties

-Dimensions UK, the parent of the Charity, has apportioned and charged £1,111K (2023: £531K) of central overhead costs to Cymru during the year.
+Dimensions UK, the parent of the Charity, has apportioned and charged £1,528K (2024: £1,111K) of central overhead costs to Cymru during the year including depreciation of computer systems to Cymru during the year.
 These are apportioned based on the total direct costs of providing social housing and other activities in each entity within the Group.
-At 31 March 2024 the Charity owed the Group a net of £89k (2023: £nil).
+At 31 March 2025 the Charity had a net receivable of £394k from the Group (2024: £89k) for recharged central overhead costs.
+Intercompany balances are settled a month in arrears.

 Dimensions Personalised Support Ltd subcontracts its work to other members of the group.
-Dimensions Cymru charge Dimensions Personalised Support 98% of the contract value for delivering the contract.
-The charge during the year was £895K (2023: £728K), which remained outstanding at year end.
+Dimensions Cymru charge Dimensions Personalised Support 98% of the contract income value for delivering the contract.
+Gross income value in the DPS subcontract arrangement during the year was £860k (2024: £913k) out of which £843K (2024: £895K) was recharged back as cost, which remained outstanding at year end.

-There are no other related party transactions or outstanding balances during the year (2023: £nil)
+There are no other related party transactions or outstanding balances during the year (2024: £nil)

-16 Controlling Party
+15 Controlling Party